Rosanne Wood, Leon County School Board, District 2

 Rosanne Wood was elected to the Leon County School Board, District 2 on August 30, 2016 with 75% of the vote.
 She was selected as the chair for 2018-19.

-She grew up in Belle Glade, Florida; moved to Tallahassee to go to FSU in 1970 and never left.
-Rosanne has been married for 30 years, has one 28-year-old daughter, two step-sons who are married and have 5 children between them.
+She grew up in Belle Glade, Florida, moved to Tallahassee to go to FSU in 1970 and never left.
+Rosanne has been married for 30 years and has one 28-year-old daughter, two step-sons and have 5 grandchildren.

 Rosanne has been recognized as one of Florida’s pioneer educational innovators.
 After graduating from FSU with a Master’s Degree in Social Studies Education, she served as a founding teacher and then principal of SAIL (School for Arts and Innovative Learning) High School in Tallahassee, Florida for 36 years.